 No. Grammarly gets no ownership rights to your text.

 By using Grammarly, you are giving us a nonexclusive license to use your content in connection with providing our services.
-In other words, you’re giving us formal permission to provide writing suggestions and corrections to you and to use your writing to improve our algorithms.
+In other words, you’re giving us formal permission to provide writing suggestions to you and to use your writing to improve our algorithms.
 You remain the owner of your content.